 - Float view takes place at the corner of Sierra Madre Blvd. & E. Washington Blvd.
 Pasadena, CA.

-- Wear tennis shoes, you will be walking and most likely you will have to park far.
+- Wear comfortable shoes such as tennis shoes.
+You will be walking and most likely you will have to park far.

 - Bring water, drinks and snacks (kids are always thirsty, also make sure drinks are unopened).